tsolron/resource-game-engine/README.md

    * Ensure they function as desired
      * Can't Exchange below min, but can above max
    * Is checked upon modification operations
+ * Allow Triggers to be set as a % of building cost easily
+ * Review ways to increase capacity upon structure built

 # Documentation